-Any vacancy on the Board shall be filled by the Commissioner of Educationa majority vote of the remaining members of the Board within ninety sixty (9060) days after the vacancy occurs.
-The member so chosen shall meet the eligibility requirements as established by KRS 160.180 and shall hold office until a successor is elected and has qualified.
-The Board may make nominations and any person may nominate himself/herself or another for the office.
+Any vacancy on the Board shall be filled by a majority vote of the remaining members of the Board within sixty (60) days after the vacancy occurs.
 Within thirty (30) days of the vacancy, the Board shall, for two (2) weeks, solicit applications by posting a notice on the District's website and place an advertisement for two (2) weeks in the newspaper of the largest general circulation in the county to solicit applications.